MadNovOrg/test-blacksmith/README.md

     - NPM dependencies installed
     - Deployment step runs & S3 content is being updated
 - Deployment to `STG` is being triggered using GitHub Actions by providing a new tag with the following format (SemVer): `vX.X.X`
-- Once testing to `STG` is finished a new Release needs to be created using GitHub UI with the appropriate tag
+- Once testing to `STG` a release PR to `main` is created using the `RELEASE-PROD` github action.
-- When the release is created a pipeline is automatically triggered in order to deploy the chosen tag to `PROD`
+- When the PR is created and merged a pipeline is automatically triggered.
+It creates a new Github release and Tag and it then deploys the created tag to `PROD`

 ### DEV
 - Deployment is being triggered automatically on PR merge